Upcoming Games -

-Sling TV has a special promotion right now that provides all of their new customers a free Roku 2 with a prepaid purchase of three months of service.
-Since the retail price of a Roku 2 box is $69.99, you are basically saving $9.99 while getting access to tons of great cable networks for free.
+Sling TV has a special promotion right now that provides all of their new customers a free Roku streaming device with a prepaid purchase of three months of service.
+That’s a fantastic deal if you’re looking for a way to stream Orioles games online and you need a device.
 Also, if you’re a T-Mobile customer, you can save 30% off Sling TV!

 Watch The Baltimore Orioles Online with PlayStation Vue

-PlayStation Vue is very similar to Sling TV, but it provides 50 channels for a monthly fee of $30.
+PlayStation Vue is very similar to Sling TV, but it provides 45+ channels for a monthly fee of $30.
 In the basic package, you’ll get access to channels like FS1, TBS, TNT, ESPN, and many more.
+MLB Network is also available in some packages.
 There’s tons of opportunities to watch Orioles games online, plus tons of other great content – all live, without cable TV!

 Vue now supports most devices, and is available nationwide.
 You can use it on streaming devices, tablets, mobile devices, and PS3/PS4 consoles.
 Learn more in our PlayStation Vue review.